arcadia-unity/Arcadia/README.md

 Click `Edit > Project Settings > Player`, then in the Inspector under Other Settings make sure Api Compatibility Level is set to .NET 2.0 and not .NET 2.0 Subset.

 ### REPL
-Clojure Unity ships with a simple networked REPL that is started from `Clojure > REPL > Start`.
-You can connect to this REPL using `Extra/REPL/client.rb`.
-This script is also the basis of our Sublime Text support (via SublimeREPL) and our Emacs support (via Inferior Lisp).
+Clojure Unity ships with a simple networked REPL that is started automatically or from `Clojure > REPL > Start`.
+You can connect to this REPL using `Clojure/Editor/repl-client.rb`.
+This script is also the basis of our [Sublime Text support (via SublimeREPL)](https://github.com/clojure-unity/repl-sublimetext) and our Emacs support (via Inferior Lisp).

-### Clojure Compiler
+### Clojure Components
-You can write components in pure Clojure.
-The API is still very much in the air, but the appropriate `gen-class` call will work.
-Examples and documentation will follow once we settle on a more permanent approach.
+You can write components in pure Clojure using our `defcomponent` form.

 Legal
 -----